Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Introduction

-where $\Omega_J=\langle J\cdot, \cdot\rangle$ is the K\"{a}hler form. \end{thm} Therefore: \emph{the second elliptic system associated to 3-symmetric space $N=G/G_0$, endowed with its canonical almost complex structure $\undj$, is the equation of motion for the sigma model in $N$ with the Wess-Zumino term defined by the closed 3-form $H=-\dfrac{1}{3}d\Omega_J$.} \paragraph{$J$-twisted harmonic maps.} We prove that we can also interpret the holomorphic harmonicity in terms of \emph{$J$-twisted harmonic maps} (\wrt the Levi-Civita connection).
+where $\Omega_J=\langle J\cdot, \cdot\rangle$ is the K\"{a}hler form. \end{thm} Therefore: \emph{the second elliptic system associated to a 3-symmetric space $N=G/G_0$, endowed with its canonical almost complex structure $\undj$, is the equation of motion for the sigma model in $N$ with the Wess-Zumino term defined by the closed 3-form $H=-\dfrac{1}{3}d\Omega_{\undj}$.} {totally skew-symmetric torsion|see{skew-symmetric torsion}} \paragraph{$J$-twisted harmonic maps.} We prove that we can also interpret the holomorphic harmonicity in terms of \emph{$J$-twisted harmonic maps} (\wrt the Levi-Civita connection).
 Let us define this notion.
 Let $(E,J)$ be a complex vector bundle over an almost complex manifold $(M,j_M)$.
 Then let $\overline\nabla$ be a connection on $E$.
 Then we can decompose it in an unique way as the sum of a $J$-commuting and a $J$-anticommuting part, i.e. in the form

 where $\nabla^0J=0$ and $A\in \mathcal C(T^*M\otimes \End(E))$, $AJ=-JA$.
 More precisely, we have $A=\dfrac{1}{2}J\overline\nabla J$.
 Then we set

 Now let $f\colon (L,j_L)\to (N,J)$ be a map from a Riemann surface into the almost complex manifold $(N,J)$ endowed with a connection $\nabla$.
 Then let us take in what precede $(M,j_M)=(L,j_L)$ and $(E, \overline\nabla) = (f^*TN, f^*\nabla)$.
 Then we say that the map $f\colon (L,j_L)\to (N,J,\nabla)$ is $J$-twisted harmonic \iif